axch/rules/README.md

 To be precise, a matcher combinator in Rules is a procedure of three
 arguments: the `datum`, the `dictionary`, and the `success` continuation procedure.
-The `datum` is the portion of the data that it is expected to match against, the `dictionary` is a data structure that represents the bindings made so far, and the `success` procedure represents the behavior of the rest of matcher after this combinator.
+The `datum` is the portion of the data that the combinator is expected to match against, the `dictionary` is a data structure that represents the bindings made so far, and the `success` procedure represents the behavior of the rest of the matcher after this combinator.
-To wit, the `success` procedure accepts a dictionary (possibly augmented with any additional bindings this combinator chooses to make) and returns either `#f` to indicate that the rest of the matcher fails to match with those bindings, or a (possibly still different) dictionary to indicate success.
+To wit, the `success` procedure accepts a dictionary (possibly augmented with any additional bindings this combinator chooses to make) and returns either `#f` to indicate that the rest of the matcher fails to match with those bindings, or a dictionary to indicate success (which should include bindings for all pattern variables occurring in the whole pattern).

 The matcher combinator is expected to return `#f` if the matcher consisting of itself and its success procedure fails to match the